Illicit Telegram Groups: A New Dark Web Frontier?

 Illicit Telegram Channels and OTP Bots

 Through one-time password bots (OTP bots), threat actors can try to collect 2FA codes from victims at scale.
 When we conducted a search in 2022 on Telegram for the terms “OTP Bot” and “2FA Bot,” we found 1,700 results.
-To give more context: below are the number of results searching in the same chatrooms for the following terms:
+In 2025, this same term provides almost 3,000 times the results.

 There is an active demand for OTP bots, as many of these results displayed activity within minutes of the query.
 Generally, malicious actors purchase access to bank account login credentials first, then search for OTP bot availability in fraud-oriented Telegram channels.